bdebyl/bdebyl-site/content/post/thinkpad_usb_fix.md

 {{< thumb src="/img/thinkpad-usb-fix/DSC04773.jpg" >}}

-# It's not Over yet
+# It's not over yet
 Initial attempts at desoldering the existing (_broken_) receptacle proved futile.
 Even with liberal application of flux, high soldering iron temperatures well beyond typical soldering temperatures[^3], the solder would not flow and